Documentation

 Backing Up Your Storage

-Simply copy your storage file to a backup location.
-The entire file is self-contained.
+Simply copy your storage file (or directory, or audio carrier) to a backup location.
+The entire vault is self-contained.

 ⚠️ Password Recovery